basil-emeokoro/ADA-MicroMasters-ML-Research-Methods/README.md

 ## Reproducibility Statement

-Each week should include the code, report, figures, tables, and notes needed to understand and rerun the work.
+Each week will include the code, report, figures, tables, and notes needed to understand and rerun the work.
 Large or restricted datasets are not committed unless redistribution is permitted.
 When a dataset cannot be published, the relevant README explains where it should be placed locally and how the scripts locate it.

 For Week 1, the DHS raw CSV is not committed.
-To reproduce the full analysis locally, place `NGKR8BFL.csv` or `NGKR8BFL (1).csv` in `week01-eda/resources/datasets/` and run the assignment script from `week01-eda/assignment/`.
+The full analysis can be reproduced locally by placing `NGKR8BFL.csv` or `NGKR8BFL (1).csv` in `week01-eda/resources/datasets/` and run the assignment script from `week01-eda/assignment/`.

 ## Software Engineering Practices